 Nomination, Compensation and Governance Committee Interlocks and Insider Participation.
 Messrs.
-Pereira (Chairman), Baird, Brady and Buckley served as members of the Nomination, Compensation and Governance Committee throughout 2009, and all of them are currently serving as such.
+Pereira (Chairman), Baird, Brady and Buckley served as members of the Nomination, Compensation and Governance Committee throughout 2010, and all of them are currently serving as such.
 Mr. Pereira is a vice chairman of M&T Bank Corporation and M&T Bank, titular posts without day-to-day managerial responsibilities which he has held since April 18, 1984, and Mr. Pereira has not received additional compensation for serving in such capacities.

-The Board of Directors has determined that the members of the Nomination, Compensation and Governance Committee have no financial or personal relationships with M&T Bank Corporation requiring disclosure pursuant to SEC rule (other than director compensation, equity ownership and transactions made in the ordinary course of business with its banking and other operating subsidiaries as described in this Proxy Statement) and meet the New York Stock Exchange standard for independence.
+The Board of Directors has determined that the members of the Nomination, Compensation and Governance Committee have no financial or personal relationships with M&T Bank Corporation requiring disclosure pursuant to SEC rule (other than director compensation, equity ownership and transactions made in the ordinary course of business with its banking and other operating subsidiaries as described in this Proxy Statement) and meet the NYSE standard for independence.

 Executive Committee.
 The Board of Directors has empowered its Executive Committee to act in the board's place when the Board of Directors is not in session, during which time the Executive Committee possesses all of the board's powers in the management of the business and affairs of M&T Bank Corporation except as otherwise limited by law.
+The

-The Executive Committee met once during 2009.
+Executive Committee met once during 2010.
 Messrs.
-Wilmers (Chairman), Baird, Bennett, Buckley and Richard E. Garman served as members of the Executive Committee from January 1, 2009 through April 21, 2009, at which time Mr. Hodgson replaced Mr. Garman upon his retirement as a director of M&T Bank Corporation and as a member of the Executive Committee.
-The other Executive Committee members remained unchanged throughout 2009 and through the present.
+Wilmers (Chairman), Baird, Bennett, Buckley and Hodgson served as members of the Executive Committee throughout 2010.

-The Executive Committee operates under a written charter setting out the functions and responsibilities of this committee, a copy of which is available on M&T Bank Corporation's website at ir.mandtbank.com/corpgov.cfm.
+The Executive Committee operates under a written charter setting out the functions and responsibilities of this committee, a copy of which is available on M&T Bank Corporation's website at ir.mandtbank.com/ corp.gov.cfm.